segmentio/segment-docs/src/connections/reverse-etl/setup.md

 Engage users can use the [Segment Profiles Destination](/docs/connections/destinations/catalog/actions-segment-profiles/) to send data from their warehouse to their Reverse ETL destinations.

 > info "Separate endpoints and credentials required to set up third party destinations"
-> Before you begin setting up your destinations, note that you might be required to have credentials for and
+> Before you begin setting up your destinations, note that each destination has different authentication requirements.
+See the documentation for your intended destination for more details.

 To add your first destination:
 1. Navigate to **Connections > Destinations** and select the **Reverse ETL** tab.